senotrusov/js-property-access-benchmark/README.md

-A benchmark for JavaScript property access speed depending of different object creation methods
+A benchmark for JavaScript property access speed depending of different methods of object creation